Summer Vacation: How to Make the Most of Summer Break for Teens

 Do Colleges Want Four Years of a Foreign Language?

-Although requirements vary between schools, colleges generally want students to have at least two years of a foreign language in high school.
-Some colleges recommend that students study three or four years of a foreign language before applying.
+Multiple colleges recommend that students study three or four years of a foreign language before applying.
 Either way, learning a new language beyond the requirement can strengthen a college application.

 Are You Ever Too Old to Learn a New Language?

 You’re never too old to learn a new language.
-Language development can happen any age however, the earlier you start, the better!
-Parents might practice language skills with their teen over the summer and enjoy the benefits together.
+Language development can happen at any age; however, the earlier you start, the better!

 6. Exercise or Play a Sport

-The Centers for Disease Control and Prevention (CDC) recommends teens get 60 minutes of moderate or vigorous activity a day.
+The Centers for Disease Control and Prevention (CDC) recommends teens get 60 minutes of moderate or vigorous outdoor activities a day.
 Teens can get the exercise they need by playing a sport like basketball, soccer, or lacrosse.
+Teens who don’t enjoy sports might like biking, swimming, dancing, or hiking.

 7. Travel Abroad